tus/tusd/docs/_advanced-topics/hooks.md

     // it is ignored.
 Use the HTTPResponse field to send details about the rejection
     // to the client.
     "RejectUpload": false,

+    // RejectTermination will cause upload terminations via DELETE requests to be rejected,
+    // allowing the hook to control whether associated resources are deleted.
+    // This value is only respected for pre-terminate hooks.
+For other hooks,
+    // it is ignored.
+Use the HTTPResponse field to send details about the rejection
+    // to the client.
+    "RejectTermination": false,

     // ChangeFileInfo can be set to change selected properties of an upload before
     // it has been created.